BekMart/travel-api/README.md

 # TravelTales API

+## Adavanced Front-End - Portfolio Project 5

+#### Developer: BekMart

-The Travel API is a Django REST Framework API that powers a social content-sharing application built for travellers.
+Travel API is a Django REST Framework API that powers a social content-sharing application built for travellers.
 It allows users to share blog-style posts about their favourite travel destinations, including photos and written content.
 Other users can log in to like and comment on posts, and follow profiles, making it a platform for both inspiration and connection.

 While developed specifically for the [Travel Tales app](https://travel-tales-5c522e360995.herokuapp.com/), the API architecture is flexible enough to be adapted for other content-based or community-driven platforms.